 - It is not specific: If you offer praise that doesn’t specify the particular progress or accomplishments for which it is being issued, it will lose its purpose.
 Praises should not be limited to the broadly constructive response of the teacher for students’ good conduct or work.

-- It lacks credibility, spontaneity, and variety: Praise should empower students to recognize that you have actively assessed their previous accomplishments and convinced they deserve praise.
+- It lacks credibility, spontaneity, and variety: Praise should empower students to recognize that you have actively assessed their previous accomplishments and convinced them they deserve praise.
 This improves credibility, spontaneity, and variety among praise issued to everyone if necessary.
 However, if that’s lacking the praise will fall flat.

 - If issued to students for mere participation in performing a task: Praise should be bestowed for both participation and attainment of specific performance criteria.
 If issued for only one, praise will not be effective.